born 1950 in Sydney, Australia

 rope and steel, dimensions variable

 For Making Art Public, Ian Milliss created Natural Parallels 2, a site-specific rope installation within the Art Gallery of New South Wales.
-Stretching across all four levels of the gallery, two column-like forms emphasised the architectural and spatial elements of its surrounds.
+Stretching across all four levels of the gallery, two column-like forms emphasised the architectural and spatial elements of their surrounds.

 Natural Parallels 2 references a period of transition that occurred for Milliss at the time of the early Kaldor Public Art Projects, echoing similar works made shortly after he volunteered on Christo and Jeanne-Claude’s Wrapped Coast.
 His focus then shifted from conventional art-making to a socially and politically engaged practice, prompted by his acute awareness and exploration of space.